Las Vegas couple bound, tortured in violent mansion robbery

-LAS VEGAS (KLAS) — Four people accused in a Las Vegas valley robbery spree allegedly bound a couple in their mansion with duct tape and forced a woman’s head underwater in her own bathtub, according to documents obtained by 8 News Now in Las Vegas.
+LAS VEGAS (KLAS) — Four people accused in a series of robberies in the Las Vegas Valley allegedly bound a couple in their mansion with duct tape and forced a woman’s head underwater in her own bathtub, according to documents obtained by 8 News Now in Las Vegas.

-In all, eight people face charges in several home invasions, including the shooting of a man in his Henderson home and the kidnapping of the couple in their own home, 8 News Now Investigators have learned.
+In all, eight people face charges in several home invasions, which included the shooting of a man in his Henderson home and the kidnapping of the couple in their own home, 8 News Now Investigators have learned.

 Last month, Las Vegas Metro policed arrested Denzale Lee, 27; Raven Queen, 28; and Antonio Washington, 25, on charges relating to the series of burglaries, which officers said amounted to as many as 11.
 Henderson police arrested Queen and another man, Derrick Roberts, 26, in January for a home invasion and shooting there, they said.

-Additionally, police in California arrested Lamonte Butler, 24; and Howard Cavitt, 27, in southern California, for their alleged involvement in the spree dating back to October.
+Additionally, police in California arrested Lamonte Butler, 24; and Howard Cavitt, 27, in Southern California, for their alleged involvement in the robberies dating back to October.
 Two teenagers also face charges in connection with some of the home invasions, specifically the Henderson shooting, records showed.

-On Jan.
-12, four armed men broke into a home in the Queensridge neighborhood, duct-taping the 77-year-old man and his wife, beating them and forcing them around the home to open safes, documents alleged.
+Four armed men broke into a home on Jan.
+12 in the Queensridge neighborhood and duct-taped the 77-year-old man and his wife, beating them and forcing them around the home to open safes, documents alleged.

 During the robbery, the suspects forced the woman’s head into a bathtub full of water, documents said.
 The woman said the men dunked her head three times underwater as she feared for her life.